 recognises some digraphs and blends and reads words containing short and long vowel sounds.

-uses their knowledge of sight-words, letter patterns, sounds and cues from surrounding text to read words and uses some word identification strategies with growing confidence.
+uses their knowledge of sight-words, letter patterns, sounds and cues from surrounding text to read words and uses some Word identification strategies

 deletes, adds and substitutes letters to create and identify words,